There are many reasons why people have trouble falling and staying asleep. Here are some tips from our team for getting a better rest at night.

 Hide your clock.
-A big, illuminated digital clock may cause you to focus on the time, making you feel stressed.
+A big, illuminated digital clock may cause you to focus on the time, making you feel stressed and anxious.
 Place your clock so you cannot see the time when in bed and/or if your mobile phone is your clock and alarm, place on flight mode, so it is not beeping at you all night and disrupting your sleep.

 4. TRY THIS WHEN YOU WAKE IN THE MIDDLE OF THE NIGHT

 Read, journal your thoughts, write your to do list down - Try reading for 10–15 minutes.

 - Keep a pen and paper handy – if your brain cannot switch off and you are thinking of your long ‘to do list’ – write it all down with pen and paper beside your bed.